damidhagor/SharedLibraries/src/Blazor/README.md

-# BlazorDialogs
+# Shared.Blazor

-This repository contains several useful helper libraries for Blazor applications.
+These libraries contain several useful Blazor functionalities.

-## BlazorDialogs
+## Shared.Blazor.Dialogs

 This library contains a modal dialog service based on Bootstrap 5 for Blazor applications.

-It uses the `BlazorDialogs.Components.ModalDisplay` component to display modal dialogs on a page.
+It uses the `Shared.Blazor.Dialogs.Components.ModalDisplay` component to display modal dialogs on a page.

 Build in dialogs:
 - `ConfirmationModal`: Confirm or cancel an action.